|

 Litchfield, Michigan

-by five Michigan municipalities: Coldwater, Clinton, Hillsdale, Marshall,
+agency, owned by five Michigan municipalities: Coldwater, Clinton,

-and Union City.
-The plan addressed the changes within the electric
+Hillsdale, Marshall, and Union City.
+The plan addressed the changes

-surveyed customer attitudes (mail survey to residential and non-residential
+(mail survey to residential and non-residential customers) to

 Litchfield, Michigan

-development (key accounts) program aimed at the larger commercial
+relationship development (key accounts) program aimed at the larger

 Middleborough Gas & Electric Department